Securities and futures matters that Mr. Dengel has handled include:

 Pro Bono Activities

-Mr. Dengel is co-leader of Schiff Hardin's Pro Bono Committee.
-He was one of the founders of the storefront legal clinic that the firm has operated since 1979 in conjunction with Chicago Volunteer Legal Services (CVLS), and he has handled pro bono cases through the clinic for more than 27 years.
+Mr. Dengel is one of the firm's two Pro Bono Partners and is responsible for leading the firm's pro bono efforts.
+He was one of the founders of the storefront legal clinic that the firm has operated since 1979 in conjunction with Chicago Volunteer Legal Services, and he has handled pro bono cases through the clinic for more than 34 years.